restatedev/examples/typescript/basics/README.md

 2. Start Restate Server in a separate shell: `npx restate-server`

-3. Start the relevant example, i.e., `npm run example-1` for the first example.
+3. Start the relevant example:
+   - `npm run example-1` for the Durable Execution example
+   - `npm run example-2` for the Durable Execution with Sagas example
+   - `npm run example-3` for the Virtual Objects example
+   - `npm run example-4` for the Workflows example

 4. Register the example at Restate server by calling `npx restate -y deployment register --force "localhost:9080"`.

    _Note: the '--force' flag here is to circumvent all checks related to graceful upgrades, because it is only a playground, not a production setup._

-5. Check the comments in the example for how to interact with the example.
+5. Check the comments in the example for how to send requests to the example.

 **NOTE:** When you get an error of the type `{"code":"not_found","message":"Service 'greeter' not found. ...}`, then you forgot step (4) for that example.